 At the collegiate level, multiple esports leagues are in full swing and schools are beginning to offer scholarships.
 ESPN keeps an updated list of colleges that offer varsity esports programs for anyone interested.

-Through The Game Gym, we want to change the perception of video games and encourage the esports industry's growth in a safe and healthy way.
+At Game Gym, we want to change the perception of video games and encourage the esports industry’s growth in a safe and healthy way.